🧡 Skip to main content🔍 Skip to search

 • Write · modify and delete the file or directory.

-• Execute · execute the files of specific type, i.e., executables and shell scripts.
+• Execute · execute the files of a specific type, i.e., executables and shell scripts.

-Other Allows to filter files by other (world) permissions.
+Other Allows filtering files by other (world) permissions.

 Special Filter by additional permissions: